Nordenfjeldske Teglverk

-Det Nordenfjeldske Teglverk was a brick manufacturer in Skånland, Norway.
+Det Nordenfjeldske Teglverk was a brick manufacturer in Skånland Municipality in Troms county, Norway.

-It was started in 1942 at Sandstrand in Skånland.
+It was started in 1942 at Sandstrand in Skånland Municipality.
 Local entrepreneurs were backed by capital from Oslo.
 The factory had a capacity of 3.5-4 million bricks.
 It went bankrupt in 1970; after a hiatus the factory was restarted and operated for three more years.
-It finally went defunct in 1975.
+It was finally closed in 1975.